kazurayam/ImportingKatalonTestObjectsFromBaseToOtherProjectsUsingGradle/README.md

 ## Background

 koushik.kannan posted a question to Katalon User forum, with title [Is there a way to override findTestObject method](https://forum.katalon.com/t/is-there-a-way-to-override-findtestobject-method/142370).
 His question inspired me.
-I played on Katalon Studio and I have created a [GitHub repository](https://github.com/kazurayam/ImportingTestObjectsAcrossKatalonProjectsUsingGradle) where 2 Katalon projects are .
+I played on Katalon Studio and I have created a [GitHub repository](https://github.com/kazurayam/ImportingTestObjectsAcrossKatalonProjectsUsingGradle) where 2 Katalon projects are linked together using Gradle.
 I would explain here what I made.

 ## Problem to solve